TOP NEW YORK AREA WEDDING DAY AND ENGAGEMENT SESSION LOCATIONS

 Brooklyn Bridge Park, Pier 1

 While I really love ALL of DUMBO, the Pier 1 at Brooklyn Bridge Park is especially fantastic.
 It's less crowded than the Promenade, and the views of Manhattan are just as killer.
 It also has the added bonus of being a little off the beaten path, so it's quieter and offers more variety for your photographs.
 You'll get the skyline as well as greenery, which is a really nice combination.
 I suggest being dropped off or taking the subway to where Furman Street dead-ends into the Park and walking to Pier 1 from there.
 No permit is needed.

 Furman Street, Brooklyn

 When you think of iconic New York, what's more iconic than the skyline, the Manhattan Bridge, and the Brooklyn Bridge?
 Brooklyn Bridge Park has extraordinary views of all three things, and more.
-It's one of the most well-rounded locations for engagement session or wedding day portraits, offering up a variety of locations and looks.
-Within a few blocks are city views, lush greenery, cobblestone streets, and gritty, graffiti'ed walls.
-Less than a ten minute walk away are great murals under some hidden bridges that can also make for great photo backdrops.
+It's one of the most well-rounded locations for engagement sessions or wedding day portraits, offering up a variety of locations and looks.
+Within a few blocks are city views, lush greenery, cobblestone streets, and gritty, graffitied walls.
+Less than a ten-minute walk away are great murals under some hidden bridges that can also make for great photo backdrops.
 Just be ready to battle for the views with tourists and other wedding parties on the weekends!
 I also highly suggest researching your date in advance to make sure there are no street festivals or green space closures.
-No permit needed, unless you want to get on Jane's Carousel!
+No permit is needed unless you want to get on Jane's Carousel!
 I suggest entering the park at Main Street and Plymouth Street.